xtremespb/zspa/README.md

 If a route is unknown, the "Not Found" (error/404) component is loaded.

+## Configuring Bulma components

+In order to reduce the size of CSS bundles, you may wish to configure the Bulma components which are really used in your project.

+To do this, you will need to edit the *./etc/bulma.scs* and uncomment the imports you will need.
+By default, all modules available in Bulma are imported.

 ## Creating Pages

 The pages are just ordinary Marko components which shall be placed to the *./src/zoia/pages* directory.
 The directory of each page may contain the following files: